vallenrod/PSSM/README.md

-PSSM
-Simple script to manage startup items in windows via PowerShell
+PSSM is a simple script to manage startup items in Windows via PowerShell

 Execute it by running the following command: